NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 lines: 87-141
 ----
 ```
-The resultant network template model for our two recordings is shown below:
+The resultant network template model for our two chosen recordings is shown below:

 ```{literalinclude} ./NML2_examples/TuneIzhFergusonPyr3.net.nml
 ----